Peter Jones (missionary): Wesleyan politics

-Jones' translation of the Gospel of Matthew was published in 1832, and around the same time he served as an editor for his brother John's translation of the Gospel of John.
+Jones's translation of the Gospel of Matthew was published in 1832, and around the same time he served as an editor for his brother John's translation of the Gospel of John.
 Jones was ordained a minister on October 6, 1833, by Reverend George Marsden in York, Upper Canada.
 He was the first Ojibwa to be ordained as a Methodist preacher.
 The same year, the Canadian Methodists had unified their church with the British Wesleyans.
 The combined church was now run by the British, and Jones was passed over for positions within the church in favour of less qualified individuals, and his influence lessened.
 When the position of head of the Canadian Indian missionaries came open, it was filled by a British Wesleyan with no experience with Indians, Reverend Joseph Stinson.
 William Case was given the second in command position, with special attention towards translating scriptures into Ojibwe.
 Case spoke no Ojibwe.
 Case, whom Jones had seen as a mentor, made his headquarters at the Credit Mission.
 Jones began to chaff in the church, as he was being given little responsibilities and the church showed no confidence in his abilities.
 Case told Methodist minister James Evans to begin translating hymns and books of the Bible into Ojibwe, including those Jones had already translated.
 After the death of Augustus Jones in November 1836, Peter invited his stepmother and two youngest brothers to live at the Credit mission.